 Personal Loan Balance Transfer

 Besides, you go for the new lender after closing the outstanding amount with the existing lender.
-The transfer of a personal loan balance is possible if you have a good credit score.
+Transferring a personal loan balance is possible if you have a good credit score.
 Make sure to factor in penalty charges in your existing bank and the processing fee charged by the new lender before going for this transfer.

-Make An Extra Payment
+Make An Extra Payment, why?

 Pay Off A Chunk Of Your Loan Using Variable Pay Or Bonus

-Prioritise Repaying Personal Loans Before All Else
+Prioritize Repaying Personal Loans

 With an increasing number of people falling into a debt trap after taking multiple credits, it is important to prioritize repayment strategically.
 A personal loan attracts higher interest rates when compared to a car or home loan.
 The borrower must pay off the loan with a higher interest rate first.
-Prioritizing debt will ensure you pay off your loans quickly, especially personal loan which usually attracts a higher interest rate.
+Prioritizing debt will ensure you pay off your loans quickly, especially personal loans which usually attract a higher interest rate.

 Understand Lender Payment Programs